scipy/scipy/doc/source/tutorial/index.rst

 .. sectionauthor:: Travis E. Oliphant

 SciPy is a collection of mathematical algorithms and convenience functions built on NumPy_ .
-It adds significant power to the interactive Python session by providing the user with high-level commands and classes for manipulating and visualizing data.
+It adds significant power to Python by providing the user with high-level commands and classes for manipulating and visualizing data.

 .. _NumPy: https://numpy.org